 As attorneys who advocate on behalf of children, we know that proactive efforts by states to reduce abuse and neglect can have a positive effect on the lives of young people.
 Unfortunately, the system sometimes fails to protect children.

 If a child is seriously injured as a result of abuse from foster parents or adoptive parents in Illinois, we can step in and work to protect the rights of that child.
-The Deratany Firm is here to help.
+Deratany & Kosner is here to help.
 Call 800-529-7285 or complete our online contact form to reach us today.
 Our law firm is located in downtown Chicago and serves families statewide.